Communication System

 • The destination is the final stage which is used to convert an electrical message signal into its original form.

-• For example in radio broadcasting, the destination is a loud speaker which works as a transducer i.e. it converts the electrical signal in the form of the original sound signal.
+• For example in radio broadcasting, the destination is a loudspeaker that works as a transducer i.e. it converts the electrical signal in the form of the original sound signal.

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.